 After we developed the cost trajectory using the methodology described above, we subtracted the estimated energy costs from the total offshore wind price.
-Because the amount paid for energy represents revenue to the offshore wind project owner, only the remainder is considered the abatement cost.
-This abatement cost represents the incremental cost of this non-emitting technology.
+214 Because the amount paid for energy represents revenue to the offshore wind project owner, only the remainder is considered the abatement cost.
+215 This abatement cost represents the incremental cost of this non-emitting technology.
 After levelizing the abatement cost stream into a present value, the cost was multiplied by the annual marginal emissions rates of described below in Table 80.
 The final value translates to a cost per avoided short ton of CO_2 of \$125 per short ton.

-In AESC 2018, the cost of avoided CO2 was reported to be \$68 per short ton in 2018 dollars or \$72 per short ton in 2021 dollars.
-We find that the updated cost is 75 percent higher.
-This cost increase is driven by two factors: First, in AESC 2021, we have access to more cost data specific to U.S. projects in New Jersey, New York, Massachusetts, and Maryland.
+In AESC 2018, the cost of avoided CO_2 was reported to be \$68 per short ton in 2018 dollars or \$72 per short ton in 2021 dollars.
+We find that the AESC 2021 cost is 75 percent higher.
+This cost increase is driven by three factors:

+First, in AESC 2021, we have access to more cost data specific to U.S. projects in New Jersey, New York, Massachusetts, and Maryland.
 The previous AESC 2018 report primarily relied upon European prices due to a lack of U.S. data.
-Notably, in AESC 2021, we assume annual changes in the cost of offshore wind (e.g., costs start relatively high but decline over time).
-AESC 2018 assumed a single, unchanging cost throughout the study period.
-Second, the projected energy prices are lower in this